wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 !!! info
     This parameter can be set inside the http, server, and location blocks.

-    To enable libdetection in the Wallarm Ingresss controller, it is required to [apply](configure-kubernetes-en.md#enabling-attack-analysis-with-libdetection) the `nginx.ingress.kubernetes.io/server-snippet` annotation with this parameter to the Ingress resource.
+    To enable libdetection in the Wallarm Ingress controller, it is required to [apply](configure-kubernetes-en.md#enabling-attack-analysis-with-libdetection) the `nginx.ingress.kubernetes.io/server-snippet` annotation with this parameter to the Ingress resource.

     Default value is `off`.

 ### wallarm_fallback

-With the value set to **on**, NGINX has the ability to enter an emergency mode; if proton.db or LOM cannot be downloaded, this setting disables the Wallarm module for the http, server, and location blocks, for which the data fails to download.
+With the value set to **on**, NGINX has the ability to enter an emergency mode; if proton.db or custom ruleset cannot be downloaded, this setting disables the Wallarm module for the http, server, and location blocks, for which the data fails to download.
 NGINX keeps functioning.

 !!! info
     This parameter can be set inside the http, server, and location blocks.